-The shooting party consisted of Past Master David Waring, Freemen Hill, Latham and Garner, and the Junior Warden Doug Barrow, accompanied by his son, guest Trevor Fairhurst (a member of the Shipwrights' Company), June's sister Wendy and husband Alan Ticker, with Peter Pybus (son of Bill and Elizabeth) making the tenth gun.
-The group was honoured to have Elizabeth as one of the beaters, making it a real family made slightly more difficult as a result of the descent of the Devon mist.
-The party achieved a small but well earned bag from a mixture of driven and walked-up birds - 50 in all.
-No mention will be made of the cartridge tally!
+The shooting party consisted of Past Master David Waring, Freemen Hill, Latham and Garner, and the Junior Warden Doug Barrow, accompanied by his son, guest Trevor Fairhurst (a member of the Shipwrights'Company), June's sister Wendy and husband Alan Ticker, with Peter Pybus (son of Bill and Elizabeth) making the tenth gun.
+The group was honoured to have Elizabeth as one of the beaters, making it a real family affair.

 On arrival at "Coffyns", the Fuellers' party was greeted by their shoot captain, Bruce Ross-Smith and their hosts, Bob and Nanette Unsworth.
 After a quick coffee, peg selection, and safety briefing, the members were off on the shoot.
 The day consisted of two drives, a stop for bullshots, another two drives, a hearty lunch back at Coffyns, closing with a further three drives, the last one being